Lane Thomas Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Guardians pitching staff ranks 22nd in MLB.
+- The Guardians pitching staff ranks 24th in the league with a collective 8.2 strikeouts per nine innings.

-- The Guardians have the 13th-ranked team ERA among all MLB pitching staffs (4.16).
+- The Guardians have a 4.08 team ERA that ranks 11th among all league pitching staffs.

-- The Guardians surrender the eighth-fewest home runs in baseball (11 total, 0.8 per game).
+- Guardians pitchers combine to surrender the sixth-fewest home runs in baseball (12 total, 0.9 per game).

-- The Guardians will look to Quantrill (0-1) in his third start this season.
+- Plesac (0-0) gets the start for the Guardians, his third of the season.

-- His most recent appearance was on Saturday against the Seattle Mariners, when the righty went five innings, surrendering three earned runs while giving up seven hits.
+- The righty last appeared on Sunday against the Seattle Mariners, when he tossed seven innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.